About the Beer Institute

 These kinds of efforts, along with the work of many other public, private and non-profit groups nationwide, have proven to be effective.
 According to research conducted by the federal government and academic institutions, there have been significant declines in drunk-driving fatalities and underage drinking over the past three decades.
 While these successes are encouraging, more work remains.
 We will continue our work to enhance the progress already achieved and further reduce these statistics.

-To download the Beer Institute brochure "Commitment to Responsibility," please click here
+To download the Beer Institute white paper "Commitment to Responsibility," please click here.

 Advertising & Marketing Code